dfinity/candid/candid_diff/design/candiff-CLI-tool.md

 Rather than compare two values textually, the tool is structural, like Candid itself.

+Optionally, the tool type-checks the values that it compares, and signals errors when they value to check against the given type.

 ## Use cases

 - General-purpose debugging / development tool for Candid data
 - In CI scripts: summarize deviations from expected responses
+- Reference implementation for parsing and sanity-checking Candid values.
+See https://github.com/dfinity-lab/motoko/issues/1748

 ## Candiff input format